Braedon Watkins

 I was "Suring the Web" when I came across a blog with a pithy about me finalized by one line: "made at 360ppm".
 Give or take a few I don't recall exactly the number and I have forgotten the blog (if I remember I'll update this section!).

 One notable feature of this calendar system is that it seems to only be useful for the recent past.
 However, it can be useful for the future if you're trying to plan goals with respect to helping the environment.
-For example, "Our cleanup efforts need to be in place and scaled up nationally by 390ppm" frames your goal not in terms of business cycles but in terms of the real oppositional force.
-Maybe this isn't very practical for setting meetings and such but for high level goals at companies doing carbon capture or solar panel installations this could be a good memento mori.
+For example, "Our cleanup efforts need to be in place and scaled up nationally by 450ppm" frames your goal not in terms of business cycles but in terms of the real oppositional force.
+Maybe this isn't very practical for setting meetings but for high level goals this could be a good memento mori.

-Dating things by CO2 ppm also has the benefit of being a cool-sounding calendar system that would belong in something like Blade Runner.
+Dating things by CO2 ppm also has the benefit of sounding really cool like something out of Blade Runner.

 The last thing I'll leave you with is that the only way this calendar system stops working is if we actually succeed at reducing emissions and remediating the environment.
 In which case I will rejoice and throw this dumb metric in the trash.
 Until then